NeilEcosse/dirty_data_project_neil_allan/task3/README.md

 ### General notes on approach to cleaning

 * I have removed certain unnecessary strings (detailed below) from the species name columns, but I have not attempted to clean them up any further.
-For example, there are names recorded as *Petrel (unidentified)*and *Wandering albatross sensu lato* - I have not made any attempt to refine these or group them with other species names, as I don't know enough about either the species involved or the level of knowledge of the observer.
+For example, there are names recorded as *Petrel (unidentified)* and *Wandering albatross sensu lato* - I have not made any attempt at this stage to refine these or group them with other species names, as I don't know enough about either the species involved or the level of knowledge of the observer.

-* I have concentrated my efforts on columns related to species name and count, and the date and location of the observation; the tables contain a number of other columns with lower-leveldetail, and these might require further before being  used.
+* I have concentrated my efforts on columns related to species name and count, and the date and location of the observation; the tables contain a number of other columns with lower-level detail, and these might require further cleaning before being  used.

 * I have retained observations where the count of birds is NA, and updated count to zero - I don't want to remove or ignore these rows at this stage, as they could be useful (e.g. not seeing any birds in a place you might expect to could in itself  be a useful observation).